 Be Prepared.
 The motto of the Scouting Movement also rings true for travellers.
-The items you carry on a day to day basis can help you make the most of your time on the road.
+The items you carry on a day-to-day basis can help you make the most of your time on the road.

-Whether you like to carry a daypack or to place items in your handbag or pockets makes little difference.
+Whether you like to carry a backpack or to place items in your handbag or pockets makes little difference.
 Having a stock of a few items you can help keep you in the right frame of mind to enjoy the place you’re visiting.

 What to pack for a city break

-Here are some of the items I like to carry, in addition to a note book and camera, when I travel in urban areas:
+Here are some of the items I like to carry, in addition to a notebook and camera, when I travel in urban areas:

 Hand sanitiser – Having a sanitiser on hand (see the pun) helps neutralise 99.9 per cent of the bacteria picking up while touching surfaces, shaking hands and handling items.
 Scented 50ml plastic bottles of hand gel are inexpensive and small enough to be easy to carry.
-Recently I’ve been using Aquaint, a natural product which deodorises and is safe enough to swallow.

 Mineral water – Providing I’m not going into a restricted area, where carrying liquid is prohibited, I like to have a 500ml bottle of mineral water with me.
 Why?
 Staying hydrated means staying fresh and being able to concentrate on the sights of the city.